 When filing for long-term disability insurance benefits, the initial application you submit is crucial.
 A disability insurance attorney can help you navigate the complex nature of the claims application and coordinate its filing.
 This will typically require input from your physician(s), accountant, and co-workers.
 Upon becoming disabled, your lawyer will let you know when to notify your insurance company.
-The disability company will then send you the claim form, which look much different than the forms that were used to buy your disability coverage.
+The disability company will then send you the claim form, which looks much different than the forms that were used to buy your physician disability coverage.
 This makes it far too easy to misinterpret questions or overlook information, which may ultimately prevent you from receiving your proper benefits.
 According to Gregory Dell, the managing attorney at Attorneys Dell & Schaefer:

-“Selecting a correct date of disability is often a key factor that can be the difference in getting a claim approved."
+Selecting the correct date of disability is often a key factor that can be the difference in getting a claim approved.

 He further stated that when his firm handles a disability claim from the inception:

-“All communications are sent to the lawyer’s office and the disability company can never speak to the claimant without the lawyer."
+All communications are sent to the lawyer’s office and the disability company can never speak to the claimant without the lawyer.

 Disability insurance companies claim to approve more than 85% of claims.
-But a they will still seize upon an opportunity to deny a claim.
+But they will still seize upon an opportunity to deny a claim.
 Needless to say, claimants who hire disability insurance attorneys record higher success rates than those who fly solo.

-If you file a claim by yourself and it is denied, a disability insurance lawyer may be able to pursue options that don’t require an immediate lawsuit to be filed.
+If you file a claim by yourself and it is denied, a disability insurance attorney may be able to pursue options that don’t require an immediate lawsuit to be filed.
 Depending upon which disability company you purchased the disability policy from, you may be able to either submit additional information or submit an appeal.
 In many claim denials, a disability company will send you a copy of the records they relied upon to make this decision.
 A skilled disability insurance attorney can review your complete file and determine if it’s in your best interest to:

-- Submit more information.
+- Submit more information

-- File a lawsuit.
+- File a lawsuit

-In many cases, Gregory Dell and his team of lawyers have been able to negotiate lump-sum buyouts of a long term disability policy without the need to file a lawsuit.
+In many cases, Gregory Dell and his team of lawyers have been able to negotiate lump-sum buyouts of a long-term disability policy without the need to file a lawsuit.

-- The monthly claimant statement is not completed correctly by the claimant.
+- The monthly claimant statement is not completed correctly

 With everything that is at stake, it’s vital that you consider all of these possible outcomes.

 A disability insurance policy is a very valuable asset that doctors utilize when they are limited in their ability to perform the duties of their occupation.
 Disability companies evaluate the terms of the disability and determine if a claimant is contractually eligible for benefits.
 A disability insurance attorney that deals with disability claims every day can greatly improve your chances of getting approved and staying on a claim when: